-China still blocking EU visit to Uighur 'genocide' region
+China still blocking EU visit to Uighur 'genocide' zone

 Already a member?

-Europe's "expectations include ... access to specific locations, and the terms of access to those locations, as well as a visit with European Parliament Sakharov prize recipient Ilham Tohti," an EU spokesperson told EUobserver on Tuesday (16 March).
+Europe's "expectations include ... access to specific locations, and the terms of access to those locations, as well as a visit with European Parliament Sakharov-prize recipient Ilham Tohti," an EU spokesperson told EUobserver on Tuesday (16 March).

-"EU ambassadors would be visiting - should the conditions for a meaningful visit be acceptable to us - without any presumptions or partiality, but precisely to establish the facts, based on objective, reliable information emanating from relevant credible sources," the spokesperson added.
+"EU ambassadors would be visiting - should the conditions for a meaningful visit be acceptable to us - without any presumptions or partiality, but precisely to establish the facts," the spokesperson added.

 The impasse over the Xinjiang trip comes as EU countries prepare to impose their first-ever sanctions on China since the Tiananmen Square massacre in 1989.